elasticquent/Elasticquent/readme.md

 ### Document IDs

-Elastiquent will use whatever is set as the `primaryKey` for your Eloquent models as the id for your Elasticsearch documents.
+Elasticquent will use whatever is set as the `primaryKey` for your Eloquent models as the id for your Elasticsearch documents.

 ### Document Data

-By default, Elastiquent will use the entire attribute array for your Elasticsearch documents.
+By default, Elasticquent will use the entire attribute array for your Elasticsearch documents.
 However, if you want to customize how your search documents are structured, you can set a `getIndexDocumentData` function that returns you own custom document array.

 ```php
 function getIndexDocumentData()